No9/chrome-debug/Readme.md

 ## Usage

-This library can be used directly with your browserify builds with targeting Chrome Packaged Apps.
+This library can be used directly with your browserify builds targeting Chrome Packaged Apps.

+If you want to override a thirdparty dependancy in your builds then you use

 ```
 $ browserify -r chrome-debug:debug index.js -o bundle.js
 ```

 ```
-var debug = require('../../browser');
+var debug = require('chrome-debug');
 debug.enable('*')
 var a = debug('worker:a');
 var b = debug('worker:b');